IIT Indore: Governance

 IITs are administered centrally by the IITs' Council, an apex body established by the Government of India.
-The Minister of Human Resource & Development, Government of India, is the Chairman of the council.
 Each Institute has a Board of Governors responsible for its overall administration and control.
+Ex-ISRO chief, Dr K Sivan was appointed as chairman of IIT Indore's board of governors in September 2023.

 The senate, which consists of the heads, deans, and full professors of the institute, is the Apex Academic Body that decides the academic policies of the institute.
 It controls and approves the overall curriculum, courses, examinations, and results.
 It appoints committees to look into specific academic matters arising from time to time.
 The teaching, training, and research activities of various departments of the Institute are periodically reviewed to improve facilities and maintain standards.
 The Director of the institute is the ex-officio chairman of senate.

 Departments

 IIT Indore has the following departments: